Philippine Science High School System

-The Philippine Science High School System (Sistemang Mataas na Paaralang Pang-agham ng Pilipinas) is a research-oriented and specialized public high school system in the Philippines that operates as an attached agency of the Philippine Department of Science and Technology.
+The Philippine Science High School System (Sistema ng Mataas na Paaralan ng Pilipinas sa Agham), colloquially known as 'Pisay' or 'PhilSci', is a research-oriented and specialized public high school system in the Philippines that operates as an attached agency of the Philippine Department of Science and Technology.

-The first school which later became the system's main campus was established in Quezon City on June 22, 1963 and began admitting students the following year.
+The first school which later became the system's main campus was established in Quezon City on June 22, 1963, and began admitting students the following year.
 The system itself was institutionalized on February 12, 1998.
 It currently has 16 campuses across the Philippines.

 History

 First campus

 The main campus in Diliman, Quezon City which has been operational since 1973.

-The Philippine Science High School (PSHS) was established via Republic Act (RA) No. 3661 which was signed into law by President Diosdado Macapagal on June 22, 1963.
+The Philippine Science High School (PSHS) was established via Republic Act (RA) No. 3661, which was authored by Congressman Virgilio Afable and signed into law by President Diosdado Macapagal on June 22, 1963.
 It mandates the creation of a school which provides scholarship to students with an emphasis on mathematics and sciences to prepare them to take on scientific careers.

 It is the implementation of a proposal of Leopoldo V. Torralba, a mathematics professor at the New York University who envisioned that type of school for Filipinos patterned after the Bronx High School of Science.

-PSHS first opened on September 5, 1964 using rented buildings alongside the Elliptical Road in Quezon City.
+PSHS first opened on September 5, 1964, using rented buildings alongside the Elliptical Road in Quezon City.

 In 1966, the PSHS requested the government a land of its own leading to the construction a campus from 1970 to 1972 in Diliman.
 The Diliman campus opened in 1973.

 Expansion and establishment of the PSHS System

 Three more campuses was built across the Philippines namely the Eastern Visayas, Western Visayas, and Southern Mindanao (now Davao Region) campuses.

-The Philippine Science High School System was formalized in February 12, 1998 via RA No. 8496 which became law during President Fidel Ramos's administration.
+The Philippine Science High School System was formalized on February 12, 1998, via RA No. 8496 which became law during President Fidel Ramos's administration.
 This legislation placed the four existing campuses under a single system of governance and management.

-RA 9036 passed on March 12, 2001 during President Gloria Macapagal Arroyo's administration mandated the establishment of at least one PSHS campus per region.
+RA 9036 passed on March 12, 2001, during President Gloria Macapagal Arroyo's administration mandated the establishment of at least one PSHS campus per region.

 The PSHS in the 2010s transitioned into the K-12 education system which added two years to its existing four-year curriculum.

 On October 3, 2025, President Bongbong Marcos signed into law RA No. 12310 or the Expanded Philippine Science High School System Act, allowing for the creation of more than one PSHS campus in the same region albeit in a different province.

+Following the passing of RA No. 12310, various PSHS campuses all throughout October 2025, renamed their campuses to more specific versions to accommodate the future possibilities of multiple campuses in their regions.